shredthaGNAR/stars/README.md

 * [ineat/signature](https://github.com/ineat/signature): How to have a nice signature for emails
 * [ronfybish/Signature-Generator](https://github.com/ronfybish/Signature-Generator): Email Signature Generator - React & Firebase
 * [SillyTavern/SillyTavern-Launcher](https://github.com/SillyTavern/SillyTavern-Launcher): Launcher scripts for SillyTavern and ST-Extras.
-* [silverbulletmd/silverbullet](https://github.com/silverbulletmd/silverbullet): The knowledge hacker's notebook
+* [silverbulletmd/silverbullet](https://github.com/silverbulletmd/silverbullet): The knowledge tinkerer's notebook
 * [tiansh/simple-context-search](https://github.com/tiansh/simple-context-search): An easy way to act a context searching with one-time selected search provider.
 Context Search should be Simple.
 This extension use your searching list configured in browser, which means it could be used just out-of-box.
 * [Drive4ik/simple-tab-groups](https://github.com/Drive4ik/simple-tab-groups): Create, modify and quick change tab groups.
 Inspired by the Tab Groups app :)
 * [migueravila/SimpleFox](https://github.com/migueravila/SimpleFox): 🦊 A Userstyle theme for Firefox minimalist and Keyboard centered.